-Your National electricity bill is calculated by adding two charges together:
+Your National Grid electric bill is calculated by adding two charges together:

-- Delivery services charges – The cost to deliver electricity to you, maintain the poles and wires, and address power outages.
+- Delivery Services charge – The cost to deliver electricity to you, maintain the poles and wires, and address power outages.

-- Supply services charges – The cost of the electricity you use.
+- Supply Services charge – The cost of the electricity you use.

-The list of delivery services charges appears on the first page of your bill a the first set of charges you see.
-Delivery services charges are not impacted by your participation in Pepperelly Community Electricity.
+The list of Delivery Services charges appears on the first page of your bill and is the first set of charges you see.
+Delivery Services charges are not impacted by your participation in Pepperell Community Electricity.
 These charges are regulated.

 To find Pepperell Community Electricity on your bill, you will move past the Delivery Services charges and look for the Supply Services charge.

 The second part of your bill is Supply Services.
 It typically appears on the bottom of the first page or at the top of the second page of your bill.
 The Supply Services charge is impacted by your participation in Pepperell Community Electricity.
 As a participant in Pepperell Community Electricity, you will see two changes in the Supply Services portion of your National Grid electric bill:

 - Pepperell’s electricity supplier will be listed on your bill as your electricity supplier.